 Transparency refers to the ability to see the originating IP address of the client.
-Connections at Layer 4 are always transparent where as at layer 7 the IP address of the load balancer is recorded as the source address unless additional configuration steps are taken (such as using TPROXY).
+Connections at Layer 4 are always transparent where as at layer 7 the IP address of the load balancer is recorded as the source address unless additional configuration steps are taken (such as using TPROXY or utilising the X-Forwarded-For headers).